-Effective January 1, 2013 the Volunteer Firefighter and EMS Personnel Tax Credit was available for volunteer firefighters and volunteer EMS personnel.
-Effective January 1, 2014, the Reserve Peace Officer Tax Credit will be available for volunteer reserve peace officers.
-In order to qualify for the credits the taxpayer must meet the conditions listed below.
+The Volunteer Firefighter, Volunteer EMS Personnel, and Reserve Peace Officer Tax Credit is available for volunteer firefighters, volunteer EMS personnel, and volunteer reserve peace officers.
+In order to qualify for the credits, the taxpayer must meet the conditions listed below.

 For Volunteer Firefighters: